EnvoyAI/examples/test-echo/README.md

 |Dicom      |`bytes`              |`test.jpg: {type: 'string', format: 'base64', title: 'test.dcm', _mime-type: 'image/dcm', '_control': 'file'}`               |![File](screenshots/input/dicom.gif)           |

 #### 2.1.2 Reading values
-Reading any of the above inputs from the provided files in the `/envoyai/input/` directory is strait forward.
+Reading any of the above inputs from the provided files in the `/envoyai/input/` directory is straightforward.
 For example:
 ```python
 with open('/envoyai/input/test-string','r') as file_in:
     test_string = file_in.read()